 SweetLeaf Sweet Drops Liquid Stevia Sweetener is a natural, low-calorie sweetener made from the stevia plant.
 This zero-calorie, non-glycemic sweetener is ideal for those watching their weight or who are concerned about blood sugar management and need to eliminate or reduce the amount of refined sugar they consume.

 2. Kiva Organic Stevia

-Kiva Organic Stevia is a 100% pure, zero-calorie, natural sweetener that you can use to add sweetness and flavor to your food and drinks easily.
+Kiva Organic Stevia is a 100% pure, zero-calorie, natural sweetener that can easily add sweetness and flavor to your food and drinks.
 Stevia is naturally derived from the leaf of the Stevia rebaudiana plant.
 The extracts are up to 300 times sweeter than sugar, so only small amounts are needed.
 It’s perfect in coffee, tea, smoothies, and yogurt, plus it makes adding sweetness to baked goods easy by dissolving into liquids without granulating or crystallizing.
 Organic stevia powder is an excellent option for those with diabetes interested in reducing their daily caloric intake as it has zero impact on blood glucose levels.

 3. NOW Better Stevia